 Set Swipe Left or Right to ON to allow swiping to the left to turn to the next page, and swiping to the right to turn to the previous page.
-Available in version 2.7.0 and later on iOS and 1.4.0 or later on Android).

 Setting either of these to ON also hides the backward and forward arrow buttons on each page.

 Default will automatically be selected within the app and will use the language your device is set to use.
-To switch between languages in Special Words Plus, select the language you would like to use then tap < Settings and the app's interface will change to use your desired language.
+To switch between languages in Special Stories Plus, select the language you would like to use then tap Settings and the app's interface will change to use your desired language.
 Alternatively, to change the language for all apps, set a different language in your device's settings.

 By default, the text on each page in a story is centred under the picture, and this is usually the best option for single words or short phrases.
 However, if you are using longer sentences, you may prefer to have the text left-justified (or right-justified for languages that read right-to-left).

 This is ON by default, causing the text for each story's pages to be displayed in a large font size, suitable for those with early or limited reading skills or vision impairment.
 Turning it OFF uses a smaller font size, so that longer sentences will fit on each page.
 This setting applies to printing as well as on screen viewing.
-If there is too much text to fit on the screen, you can use 2 fingers to scroll the text up and down, however the text that's not initially visible will not be visible at all on a paper printout or PDF copy of the story.
+If there is too much text to fit on the screen, you can use 2 fingers or a mouse to scroll the text up and down, however the text that's not initially visible will not be visible at all on a paper printout or PDF copy of the story.

 When this is ON, the spoken words for each page are played when the page appears.
 Turn this OFF if you prefer to read the written words before hearing the sounds.
 If both this and Automatic are ON, all taps are ignored, and the pages are turned automatically, with the spoken words for each page played as soon as it is displayed.